GrantGuernsey/RedVenturesInterview/README.md

 The model was trained on the entire dataset without splitting into training and testing sets to ensure it could learn from all available data.
 The predict_best_cta function was then used to predict the ideal ctaPlacement and ctaCopy based on the provided input features.

+### Alternative approach
+An alternative approach to the decision tree method would be to use clustering.
+For example, we could use K-means clustering with the relevant features we discussed above.
+To determine the ctaPlacement and ctaCopy, we would look within the cluster to see which ctaCopy and ctaPlacement had the highest click-rate.

 ### Provide technical and business evaluation on the impact of your optimization, such as how model performance, engagement impact, and revenue impact.

 Optimization Impact: